- 1 Map for this guide

 If you want to stay in a city but outside of a major tourist center, Šibenik is a perfect place to serve as your home base.

 As the second-largest city in Croatia, Split is one of the perfect day trips from Šibenik.
 It’s the kind of place where you can easily wander a day away.
-Today’s Old Town is centered around Diocletian’s Palace, built in the 4th Century by the Roman Emperor Diocletian as his retirement home.
+Split Old Town today is centered around Diocletian’s Palace, built in the 4th Century by the Roman Emperor Diocletian as his retirement home.
 You’re surrounded by life, old and new, throughout the city’s charming plazas, restaurants, and shops.
-You can read my guide to the best things to do in Split, Croatia here.
+You can read my guides to the best things to do in Split, Croatia, the best day trips from Split, and my 3 days in Split itinerary.

 The ancient Greeks established the small island city of Trogir, but it was then occupied by the Venetians throughout much of its history.
 Visit the Town Loggia in the city center, then climb the Town Clock Tower at the Cathedral of St. Lawrence for a stunning panoramic perspective.